Welcome to Amazon SBA; Amazon’s new program to push competitive pricing in order to offer customers the lowest prices of any marketplace.

-Yes, enrolling in Amazon SBA means that Amazon is in control of your sales.
+Yes, enrolling in Amazon SBA means that your items are priced by Amazon, and they are control of your sales.

 As long as you keep your product enrolled, Amazon will price it competitively.
 Again, you are required to pay FBA fees, control your listings & inventory, and it’s up to you to run ads, or keep ads running— if you want to.